 Supporting its leading retail offering will be the introduction of three levels of new commercial office space sitting above Box Hill Central South, complete with its own dedicated entrance onto Carrington Road.

-Complementing the redevelopment of Box Hill Central South, plans for the northern precinct adds mixed-use developments including three towers that will provide residential and commercial office space, positioned above retail premises and flanked by a new public recreation area and Spanish Steps-inspired public amphitheatre, providing more meeting places for the local community to enjoy.
+Complementing the redevelopment of Box Hill Central South, plans for the northern precinct include a range of new mixed-use buildings which are proposed as residential and commercial office space, positioned above retail premises and flanked by a new public open space including a Spanish Steps-inspired public amphitheatre, providing more meeting places for the local community to enjoy.

 WHY THIS VISION FOR BOX HILL?